t3ng214/aws-alexa-workshop-ask/doc/create-lambda-for-alexa.md

 1. Click on the application.
 This template will create the Lambda function, grant the Alexa Skills Kit permission to invoke it, and set up an IAM role for you.
-It will also add the code from this GitHub repo and include the required dependencies so that you don't have to upload them yourself.
+It will also add the code from this GitHub repo and include the required dependencies so that you don't have to upload them yourself

 1. Change the application name and then Click the **Deploy** button at the bottom of the page.
     ![](../img/workshop/10-7.png)